Inside NFL free-agent contract numbers: Who really got the best deals?

 The flurry of NFL free-agent signings last week came with its usual flurry of numbers.
 X player signed with X team for X years and XX,XXX,XXX dollars, of which X,XXX,XXX is guaranteed.
-You read and/or hear about it every hour, every minute of the first week, and it's hard to keep track of it all.
+You read and/or heard about it every minute of the first week of free agency, and it's hard to keep track of it all.

 We're here for you.